-Clear SIOS to "0" to end receiving.
+The receiving is ended by clearing SIOS to "0" or setting SIO1NH to "1" in buffer full interrupt service program.
+When SIO1NH is set, the receiving is immediately ended SIOF is cleared to "0" receiving.
 When SIOS is cleared, the current data are transferred to the buffer in 4-bit or 8-bit blocks.
 The receiving mode ends when the transfer is completed.
 SIOF is cleared to "0" when receiving is ended and thus can be sensed by program to confirm that receiving has ended.
+If it is necessary to change the number of words in external clock operation, SIOS should be cleared to "0" then BUF must be rewritten after confirming that SIOF has been cleared to "0".